Launching FX trading apps in a new market

 The US FX industry has some of the most stringent regulatory conditions in the world.
 Adding to the technical and cultural complications of exporting a primarily European product, the challenges of launching in the US soon added up.

-As the lead UI designer for the mobile platforms, I was accountable for the design of the IG's new US focused iOS and Android Apps.
+As the lead UI designer for the mobile platforms, I was accountable for the design of IG’s new US-focused iOS and Android apps.

 Our first task was to establish the differences in terminology and regulatory requirements between our existing and proposed apps.
 Working with the wider mobile teams we compiled a specification for the new apps.

 The next step was creating a series of prototypes to test our assumptions.
 Due to the complexity of the trading regulations we needed a way to simulate the expected outcomes.
-The solutions was to use Framer to adapt IG's trading API's so we could create a realistic example for clients to test.
+The solution was to use Framer to adapt IG’s trading APIs so we could create a realistic example for clients to test.
 This was a huge undertaking and a technical first for IG.

 Once we had a set of prototypes to test, I worked with the UX research team to facilitate a series of user testing sessions in Chicago.
 They focused on validating our early assumptions and involved both experienced and new to category traders.